Configuration Reference

 API Endpoints

-Once configured, the monitoring API provides REST endpoints for task querying, statistics, and analytics.
+Once configured, the monitoring API exposes REST endpoints for querying tasks and reading statistics.
 All endpoints are relative to {BasePath}/api (default: /evertask-monitoring/api).

 See Monitoring Dashboard for complete API documentation.